 Read more: in our guide to visiting the ʻAkaka falls.

 This broad waterfall in the Wailuku river is conveniently located within Hilo town.
-The best time to visit the rainbow falls is in the early morning because this is when you have the most chance to see rainbows in the spray of the waterfall.
+The best time to visit is in the early morning because this is when you have the most chance to see rainbows in the spray of the waterfall.

 Read more: in our guide to visiting the Rainbow falls.